MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-onboard-devices.md

 After a device is enrolled in Intune, you can add it to a device group.
 [Learn more about device groups in Defender for Business](mdb-create-edit-device-groups.md).

 > [!NOTE]
-> The standalone version of Defender for Business does not include the Intune license that is required to onboard iOS and Android devices.
-You can add Intune to your Defender for Business subscription to onboard mobile devices.
+> The standalone version of Defender for Business does not include the Intune license that is required to onboard iOS and Android devices in the Intune admin center.
+However, if your tenant is receiving [preview features](mdb-preview.md), you can now use the Microsoft Defender app as part of [mobile threat defense capabilities](mdb-mtd.md) (currently in preview in Defender for Business).
+Or, you can add Intune to your Defender for Business subscription.
 Intune is included in Microsoft 365 Business Premium.

 ## [**Servers**](#tab/Servers)